 - The Narn and the Centauri in Babylon 5 are caught in an apparently endless cycle of invasion, occupation, liberation and revenge.
 G'Kar starts out as the arrogant jerk seeking power and advancement while Londo is humbled and accepting of his position in life and the lack of any real power.
 A couple seasons later G'Kar is humbled and powerless while Londo has become one of the most powerful men in the Centauri Empire with the arrogance to match it.
 By the end of the series they start flipping again though they lose their arrogance for good.

 - Lex and Lionel Luthor.
-At the beginning of the series, Lex was Clark's friend and ally and Lionel was the Magnificent Bastard Trope Namer.
+At the beginning of the series, Lex was Clark's friend and ally and Lionel was the Magnificent Bastard.
 Overtime, Lex begins a descent as Lionel redeems himself.

 - In the early days, Chloe is One of the Boys who ended up tangled with the Luthors, at one point allying with Lionel, prying in Clark's personal life, threatening his secret, and Lana is the pretty girl Clark is crazy over.
 In the middle seasons however, Chloe learns Clark's secret and becomes a supportive sidekick, gets as far away as the Luthors as possible, Clark subtly demonstrates possible romantic feelings towards her, and her femininity becomes more pronounced (just look at her hairstyle change); Lana marries Lex and becomes something of a Dark Action Girl, and starts poking into Clark's secret, not to mention starting Isis.

-- Supernatural brothers Sam and Dean swap positions on moral limits in season 4 - Sam's demon blood leads him to kill humans for power, whereas he previously was always insisting they avoid "means to an end" sacrifices.
-Dean, previously a hedonist who expedited the hunt with an apathetic battleax approach, starts setting limits to the point that he'd rather let he and Sam both die rather than be possessed and possibly injure others in a blunt force strategy of the angels.
+- Brothers Sam and Dean swap positions on moral limits in season 4.
+Sam's demon blood leads him to kill humans for power, whereas he previously was always insisting they avoid "means to an end" sacrifices.
+Dean, previously a hedonist who expedited the hunt with an apathetic battleax approach, starts setting limits to the point that he'd rather let him and Sam both die rather than be possessed and possibly injure others in a blunt force strategy of the angels.

-- Speaking of Faith, her return in Season 4 of Angel is a double example.
+- Angel: Faith's return is a double example.
 She switches her role in the Good versus Evil battle with the now soulless Angel(us), as well as her outlook on life with the now cold and jaded Wesley.

 - Over the course of Merlin, Guinevere and Morgana swap places.
 Gwen is shy serving girl whilst Morgana is the confident ward of the king.
 Gwen dislikes Prince Arthur, whilst Morgana flirts with him.
 Fastforward four seasons and Guinevere is The High Queen of Camelot, married to King Arthur, whilst Morgana is living in a hovel, stewing in bitterness and hate for her former family.